This report was prepared by members of the NHMRC Centre of Research Excellence in Cervical Cancer Control

 90% of women with identified precancer are treated |

-84.5% and 88.7% of those with cervical precancer detected in 2022 were treated within 6 and 12 months, respectively.
-The proportions treated have been relatively stable over time. |
+82.7% and 86.5% of those with cervical precancer detected in 2023 were treated within 6 and 12 months, respectively.
+The proportions treated have been declining slowly since a peak in 2020. |

 Treatment of cervical cancer by 2030 |